-As Colby College’s 20th president since 2014, David A. Greene has been executing an ambitious program for ensuring Colby’s place among the world’s finest liberal arts colleges.
+As Colby College’s 20th president, David A. Greene has been executing an ambitious program for ensuring Colby’s place among the world’s finest liberal arts colleges.
 Colby, long an innovator in higher education, is distinctive in the ways it connects the liberal arts to the world.
 The investments underway are designed to enhance Colby’s intellectual culture, which is defined by the rigor of its academic programs and its commitment to diversity and inclusion.
 Current projects in support of those goals include expanding resources for and the ranks of the faculty, strategic partnerships to broaden opportunities for students, and major facilities projects to support educational and campus life programs.

 Among facilities projects underway and in planning are a major arts and innovation center and a completely new athletic complex.
 Colby recently completed construction on a downtown apartment complex for students and faculty focused on civic engagement and community partnership and a center to support global, research, internship, and postgraduate experiences for students.
 And an outdoor competition center was completed in 2017 that includes a first-in-NESCAC baseball and softball complex featuring separate artificial turf fields and state-of-the-art fields for soccer, field hockey, lacrosse, and rugby.

 Recognizing that a vibrant downtown Waterville is critical to both the region and to Colby, Greene has worked with city leaders to make downtown revitalization a priority.
 The College’s early action, including the redevelopment of key properties downtown, has spurred additional private investment in real estate and economic activity on and around Main Street.
 Colby renovated a historic bank building downtown into a technology center that houses CGI Group Inc., which has plans to create 200 technology jobs in Waterville, a business incubator space, and restaurants on the ground floor.
 Colby is also working to develop a boutique hotel downtown.